Discovery of Single Independent Latent Variable: Experimental Results

 \subsection{Fetal ECG extraction}

-In this experiment we demonstrate the applicability of the proposed approach to non-invasive fetal electrocardiogram (fECG) extraction, which facilitates the important task of monitoring the fetal cardiac activity during pregnancy and labor.
+In this experiment, we demonstrate the applicability of the proposed approach to non-invasive fetal electrocardiogram (fECG) extraction, which facilitates the important task of monitoring the fetal cardiac activity during pregnancy and labor.
 Following commonly-used non-invasive methods, we consider extraction of the fECG based on two signals: (i) multi-channel abdominal ECG recordings, which consist of a mixture of the desired fECG and the masking maternal electrocardiogram (mECG), and (ii) thorax ECG recordings, which are assumed to contain only the mECG.
 In analogy to our problem formulation (see Section~\ref{sec:setup}), the desired unobserved source $s$ denotes the fECG, the observed condition $t$ denotes the (thorax) mECG, and the input $x$ denotes the abdominal ECG.

-\paragraph{Dataset.} We consider the dataset from \cite{sulas2021non}, which is publicly available\footnote{\url{https://physionet.org/content/ninfea/1.0.0/}} on PhysioNet \cite{goldberger2000physiobank}.
+{\bf{Dataset.}} We consider the dataset from \cite{sulas2021non}, which is publicly available\footnote{\url{https://physionet.org/content/ninfea/1.0.0/}} on PhysioNet \cite{goldberger2000physiobank}.
 This dataset was recently published and is part of an ongoing effort to establish a benchmark for non-invasive fECG extraction methods.
 The dataset consists of ECG recordings from $60$ subjects.
 Each recording consists of $n_a=24$ abdominal ECG channels and $n_t=3$ thorax ECG channels.
 In addition, it contains a pulse-wave doppler recording of the fetal heart that serves as a ground-truth.
 See Appendix~\ref{sec:appendix_ecg} for more details.

-\paragraph{Model training.} The input-condition pairs $(x_i, t_i)$ are time-segments of the abdominal ECG recordings ($x_i \in \mathbb{R}^{n_a \times n_T}$) and the thorax ECG recordings ($t_i \in \mathbb{R}^{n_t \times n_T}$), where the length of the time-segments is set to $n_T=2,000$ (4 seconds).
+{\bf{Model training.}} The input-condition pairs $(x_i, t_i)$ are time-segments of the abdominal ECG recordings ($x_i \in \mathbb{R}^{n_a \times n_T}$) and the thorax ECG recordings ($t_i \in \mathbb{R}^{n_t \times n_T}$), where the length of the time-segments is set to $n_T=2,000$ (4 seconds).
 We train a separate model for each subject based on a collection of $n$ input-condition pairs $\{(x_i, t_i)\}_{i=1}^{n}$ of time-segments.

-The encoder is based on a convolutional neural network (CNN), so that the obtained codes $s'_i=E(x_i, t_i) \in \mathbb{R}^{n_d \times n_T}$ are time-segments, where the dimension of the code is set to $n_d=5$.
+The encoder is based on a convolutional neural network (CNN), so that the obtained codes $s'_i=E(x_i) \in \mathbb{R}^{n_d \times n_T}$ are time-segments, where the dimension of the code is set to $n_d=5$.
 For more details on the architecture, model training, and hyperparameters selection, see Appendix~\ref{sec:appendix_ecg}.

 We note that the training is performed in an unsupervised manner, i.e., we use the ground-truth doppler signal only for evaluation and not during training.